sipahisnm/S3-Terraform/README.md

              bucket = aws_s3_bucket.example.id
              source = "sinem.txt"
              content_type  = "text/html"
-             #acl = "public-read" # if we want to make read permission only for some objetc in the bucket we can use inline acl
+             #acl = "public-read" # If we want to make read permission only for some objects in the bucket we can use inline acl

             }
         ```